Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Gladstone Park, placing the area among the bottom 25% of areas assessed nationally

 Gladstone Park averaged approximately 13 new dwelling approvals per year based on AreaSearch analysis of ABS building approval numbers.
-Between financial years FY21 to FY25, around 65 homes were approved, with no approvals recorded so far in FY26.
-Despite a decrease in population during this period, housing supply has remained adequate relative to demand, indicating a balanced market with good buyer choice.
+Between financial years FY-21 and FY-25, an estimated 65 homes were approved, with no approvals recorded so far in FY-26.
+Despite a falling population during this period, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.

-The average construction cost value of new properties was $440,000, slightly above the regional average, suggesting focus on quality developments.
-In FY26, $3.3 million worth of commercial approvals have been registered, reflecting Gladstone Park's residential character.
-Comparatively, Gladstone Park has significantly less development activity than Greater Melbourne, with 88.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties, although building activity has accelerated in recent years.
-The area's new building activity shows a mix of 50.0% detached dwellings and 50.0% townhouses or apartments, indicating a shift from the current housing mix of 96.0% houses.
-This change reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
-Gladstone Park has approximately 504 people per dwelling approval, indicating a developed market.
+The average construction cost value of new properties is $440,000, slightly above the regional average, indicating a focus on quality developments.
+In FY-26, $3.3 million in commercial approvals have been registered, reflecting the area's residential character.
+Compared to Greater Melbourne, Gladstone Park has significantly less development activity, with 88.0% below the regional average per person.
+This scarcity of new homes typically strengthens demand and prices for existing properties, although building activity has accelerated in recent years.
+Nationally, this activity is also below average, suggesting possible planning constraints.
+New building approvals show a mix of 46.0% detached dwellings and 54.0% townhouses or apartments, indicating a shift towards compact living options that attract downsizers, investors, and first-time purchasers.
+This represents a significant change from the current housing mix, which is predominantly houses (96.0%).

-According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 3,211 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+With around 504 people per dwelling approval, Gladstone Park exhibits characteristics of a developed market.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to grow by 2,997 residents through to 2041.
+If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development